-If you train martial arts no matter how careful you are, or what protection you wear, at some point you are going to get hurt; bruises, strains, sore muscles and the occasional broken bone are all part of the life that we choose.
+If you train martial arts no matter how careful you are, or what protection you wear, at some point you are going to get hurt.
+Bruises, strains, sore muscles and the occasional bloody nose are all part of the life that we choose.
 As a matter of fact, if you’ve been training for years and have been completely injury free, you may need to take a look at what you’re doing.
 So it isn’t how not to get injured, but what to do when it happens.
-Do you try Alternative Healing, “Ancient”, or Modern Medicine?

-Western medicine is great for many things, (I had lasik about 13 years ago and it’s great!) but for the most part when it comes to dealing with common injuries, especially without surgery or pills, they flat out suck!
+Western medicine is great for many things, (I had lasik about 13 years ago and it changed my life) but for the most part when it comes to dealing with common injuries, especially without surgery or pills, they tend to be lacking.

 I spent over a decade with Western doctors in the U.S. and Germany trying to get mobility back in my injured hips.
-After X-rays and MRI’s, physical therapy and shots of cortisone, I was no better than when I started.
+After X-rays and MRI’s, physical therapy and shots of cortisone, I was no better off than when I started.
 By the time I was in my late 30‘s I had tight shoulders, knee pain, and a very tight and painful lower back.
-I was told I had one leg shorter than the other (something told to many people suffering from the same issues) and that there was nothing to be done other than wearing an insert in my shoe to “balance” out the legs.
-I can tell you now this is not true, not only for me, but most people.
-I now feel better at 43 than I did at 22, because of holistic practices such as Dorn Method, Yoga and Bowen Therapy.
+I was told I had one leg shorter than the other (something told to many people suffering from the same issues) and that there was nothing to be done other than wearing an insert in my shoe to “balance” out the legs, or get an operation.
+I can tell you now this is not true, not only for me, but most people and I know it because I now feel better now than I did at 22; and it's all because of holistic practices such as Dorn Method, Yoga and Bowen Therapy.
 See my video for some basic exercises for knee, lower back and hips.